OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 ## Citation

-If you use this software in academic work, please cite the accompanying article once it has been published:
+If you use this source code or the proposed algorithm in your academic works, please cite the accompanying article once it has been published:

 **Turan O E, Mısır O and Ozden M, Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.**